-- Adult Establishment: Any premises or part thereof in which is provided, in pursuance of a trade, calling, business or occupation, goods, including books, magazines, pictures, slides, film, phonograph records, re-recorded magnetic tape and any other reading, viewing or listening matter, or services including activities, facilities, performances, exhibitions, viewing and encounters, the principal feature or characteristic of which is the nudity or partial nudity of any person, or in respect of which the word "nude," "naked," "topless," "bottomless," "sexy," or any other word or any picture, symbol or representation having like meaning or implication is used in any advertisement. - Car wash: A building or structure for the operation of motor vehicle washing.
-A car wash can be an accessory use to convenience store/ motor vehicle fuel station, motor vehicle service station, motor vehicle repair (minor) garage, motor vehicle repair (major) garage, motor vehicle dealership, and motor vehicle sales. - Cannabis Cultivator: Any establishment that cultivates cannabis to include the processing, packaging, label, transport, test and sell cannabis to a licensed wholesaler, product manufacturer, retailer. - Cannabis Manufacturer: Any establishment that produces a product from cannabis. - Cannabis Wholesaler: Any establishment that purchases cannabis from a licensed cultivator, licensed manufacturer, and dispensary and sells it to licensed cannabis establishments. - Cannabis Testing Laboratory: Any establishment that tests cannabis acquired from licensed cannabis establishment, dispensary, or a member of the public. - Cannabis Retailer: Any establishment that sells cannabis and cannabis products to the general public. - Convenience Store/ Motor Vehicle Fuel Station: A retail store in which articles for sale are of primarily food items such as Town of Barre Zoning Bylaw Page 59 August 26, 2008 - 3025 milk, bread, beverages, ice cream, canned and bottled goods, snacks and candy, meat, and to complement such items may include the limited sale of magazines, books and music, house wares, toiletries, stationary, tobacco products and lottery tickets.
+Adult Establishment: Any premises or part thereof in which is provided, in pursuance of a trade, calling, business or occupation, goods, including books, magazines, pictures, slides, film, phonograph records, re-recorded magnetic tape and any other reading, viewing or listening matter, or services including activities, facilities, performances, exhibitions, viewing and encounters, the principal feature or characteristic of which is the nudity or partial nudity of any person, or in respect of which the word "nude," "naked," "topless," "bottomless," "sexy," or any other word or any picture, symbol or representation having like meaning or implication is used in any advertisement.

+Car wash: A building or structure for the operation of motor vehicle washing.
+A car wash can be an accessory use to convenience store/ motor vehicle fuel station, motor vehicle service station, motor vehicle repair (minor) garage, motor vehicle repair (major) garage, motor vehicle dealership, and motor vehicle sales.

+Cannabis Cultivator: A person licensed by the Cannabis Control Board under 7 V.S.A. § 861(7) to cultivate, process, package, label, transport, test, and sell cannabis to licensed wholesalers, product manufacturers, retailers, integrated licensees, and dispensaries under 7 V.S.A. §904.

+Cannabis establishment: A cannabis cultivator, wholesaler, product manufacturer, retailer, or testing laboratory licensed by the Vermont Cannabis Control Board to engage in commercial activity in accordance with 7 V.S.A.
+Chapter 33 § 861.

+Cannabis Product Manufacturer: A person licensed by the Cannabis Control Board under 7 V.S.A. § 861(10) to: (1) purchase cannabis from a licensed cultivator, wholesalers, or integrated licensee, and cannabis products from a licensed wholesaler, product manufacturer, integrated licensee, and dispensary; (2) use cannabis and cannabis products to produce cannabis products; and (3) transport, process, package, and sell cannabis products to a licensed wholesaler, product manufacturer, retailer, integrated licensee, and dispensary under 7 V.S.A. §906.

+Cannabis Retailer: A person licensed by the Cannabis Control Board under 7 V.S.A. § 861(11) to: (1) purchase cannabis from a licensed cultivator, wholesaler, or integrated licensee, and cannabis products from a licensed wholesaler, product manufacturer, integrated licensee, and dispensary; and (2) transport, possess, and sell cannabis and cannabis products to adults over 21 years of age for consumption off the registered premises under 7 V.S.A. §907.

+Cannabis Testing Laboratory: A person licensed by the Cannabis Control Board under 7 V.S.A. § 861(12) to acquire, possess, analyze, test, and transport cannabis and cannabis products obtained from a licensed cannabis establishment, dispensary, or a member of the public under 7 V.S.A. §908.

+Cannabis Wholesaler: A person licensed by the Cannabis Control Board under 7 V.S.A. § 861(13) to: (1) purchase cannabis from a licensed cultivator or integrated licensee, and cannabis products from a licensed product manufacturer, integrated licensee, or dispensary; and (2) transport, process, package, and sell cannabis and cannabis products to a licensed product manufacturer, retailer, integrated licensee, or dispensary under 7 V.S.A. §905.

+Convenience Store/ Motor Vehicle Fuel Station: A retail store in which articles for sale are of primarily food items such as milk, bread, beverages, ice cream, canned and bottled goods, snacks and candy, meat, and to complement such items may include the limited sale of magazines, books and music, house wares, toiletries, stationary, tobacco products and lottery tickets.
 This includes the preparation and sale of food items.
-Also, includeds the dispensing of motor vehicle fuels at retail, does not include -no-motor vehicle repair inc.
+Also, includes the dispensing of motor vehicle fuels, does not include motor vehicle repair